0xPolygon/polygon-docs/docs/zkEVM/architecture/protocol/security-council.md

-In addition to the previously mentioned governance issues and security measures, one more component was essential, especially to a young zkRollup such as the Polygon zkEVM.
+In addition to the previously mentioned governance issues and security measures, one more component was essential, especially to a young zk-rollup such as the Polygon zkEVM.
 That component is, the _Security Council Multisig_.

 Since critical bugs or other security issues may occur, and hence warrant instant upgrades, it is good security practice to allow for emergency upgrades.